Missing college student Kenny DeLand Jr. is alive, his father says - KTVZ

 By Saskya Vandoorne, CNN

+DeLand Jr. is in Spain, French Prosecutor Eric Vaillant told CNN, adding only that the young man had spoken Friday with his parents.

-His father was in the middle of a call with CNN when he suddenly hung up.
-He later messaged CNN to say “good news” and that he had just spoken with his son.
+DeLand Jr.’s father had been in the middle of a call with CNN when he suddenly hung up.
+He later messaged CNN to report “good news” — and he’d just spoken with his son.

 “He is alive — that’s all I can say,” he told CNN.

-Deland Sr. did not elaborate on what his son told him, and he did not explain where his son has been for the past two weeks.
+Deland Sr. did not elaborate on what his son told him and did not explain where his son has been for the past two weeks.

 This is a developing story and will be updated.